Duncan Mercredi

 Duncan Mercredi (born 1951) is a Cree and Métis poet from Winnipeg, Manitoba.

+Life and career

 Mercredi was born in Misipawistik Grand Rapids, Manitoba, where he grew up.
 At sixteen he moved to Cranberry Portage, Manitoba, where he attended high school and moved to Winnipeg shortly thereafter.

-He has written four volumes of poetry.
-Beginning with Spirit of the Wolf: Raise Your Voice in 1991, his works also includes Dreams of the Wolf in the City, Wolf and Shadows and Duke of Windsor: Wolf Sings the Blues and most recently a career-spanning compilation called mahikan ka onot: The Poetry of Duncan Mercredi.
-In 2020, he became the second (after Di Brandt) and current Poet Laureate of Winnipeg.
+Mercredi's mother was a residential school Survivor, which formed the inspiration for many of the poems in his most recent book, 215.

+In 2020, Mercredi became the second (after Di Brandt) Poet Laureate of Winnipeg.
 In 2021, he won the Manitowapow Award at the Manitoba Book Awards.